 Ease of creating a portfolio – It’s easy to create a diversified portfolio using SyndicateRoom’s platform, so whether you are looking to add an alternative to your stocks and shares or build out a full portfolio of early-stage investments, you can do so here.

-As of September 2016, the sector distribution of companies funded through SyndicateRoom has been as follows, with life sciences leading the pack.
+As of May 2017, the sector distribution of early-stage businesses funded through SyndicateRoom has been as above, with life sciences leading the pack.
 According to the report Analysis of Crowd-based Financing in European Life Sciences, SyndicateRoom leads the way when it comes to life sciences fundraising in Europe.

 Who uses SyndicateRoom?

 Sophisticated investors: A type of investor who is deemed to have sufficient investing experience and knowledge to weigh the risks and merits of an investment opportunity.
 They generally have either worked in finance or have made at least two investments in unlisted companies in the past.

 High-net-worth individuals: In the UK a high-net-worth individual is an individual who earns £100,000 or more per year or has net investable assets of over £250,000.

 Business angels: A business angel, sometimes referred to as angel investor, is an individual who provides capital for early stage companies, usually in exchange for shares.
 They can come in all shapes and forms but are usually very experienced business people who may be interested in angel investing for reasons that go beyond pure monetary return.
 In addition to funds, angel investors can often provide valuable management advice and important contacts.